ryanapierce/pair-trading-algorithm/oral_exam_questions.md

 ### How do Resilient Distributed Datasets facilitate the use of distributed computing?

 Resilient Distributed Datasets (RDDs) are a fundamental data structure in Apache Spark that facilitate the use of distributed computing by providing a way to represent and manipulate data in a distributed and fault-tolerant manner.
-RDDs offer several key features that make them essential for distributed computing:

-Distribution: RDDs are distributed collections of data.
-They partition the data into smaller chunks, which can be distributed across multiple nodes in a cluster.
-This enables parallel processing of data, as different nodes can work on different parts of the dataset simultaneously.

-Fault Tolerance: RDDs are fault-tolerant.
-They automatically track the lineage of data transformations, which means that if a node fails, the lost data partitions can be recomputed based on the transformations applied to the original data.
-This lineage information ensures that data is not lost in the event of a node failure, making RDDs robust for distributed computing.

-Immutability: RDDs are immutable, which means that once data is created in an RDD, it cannot be changed.
-Instead, transformations applied to RDDs create new RDDs.
-This immutability simplifies the process of reasoning about the data flow and maintaining fault tolerance.

-Parallel Operations: RDDs support various high-level, parallel operations, such as map, reduce, filter, and join.
-These operations can be applied to the data partitions on different nodes concurrently, allowing for efficient data processing.

-In-Memory Computing: RDDs can be cached in memory, which significantly speeds up data processing.
-By persisting data in memory, Spark avoids the need to read from disk for each operation, resulting in much faster computations.

-Ecosystem Integration: RDDs can be seamlessly integrated with Spark's higher-level libraries and components, such as Spark SQL, Spark Streaming, and MLlib.
-This integration enables a wide range of data processing tasks, including batch processing, real-time streaming, machine learning, and graph processing, all using a common data structure.

-User-Defined Functions: RDDs allow users to define custom functions and operations that can be applied to the data.
-This flexibility makes them suitable for a wide range of data manipulation and transformation tasks.

 ### Question 516.2.3